vvorobjov/nrp-documentation/src/nrp/user_manual/user_interface/3-gz3d-main-owner.rst

 Let us detail the toolbar from left to right and top to bottom:

 - **Play**: when you start the simulation, the real time and the simulation time are elapsing and the robot starts to turn around.
-On the server side, the Nest_ brain model is being synchronized with the Gazebo_ world simulation engine and they run together in time slices of around 20ms.
-The camera on the robot sends its data to the brain model through appropriate transfer functions (see details in the introduction_).
+On the server side, the :term:`NEST` brain model is being synchronized with the :term:`Gazebo` world simulation engine and they run together in time slices of around 20ms.
+The camera on the robot sends its data to the brain model through appropriate transfer functions (see details in the :ref:`dedicated TF tutorial<cle-tutorial-tf>`).
 In return, after the next brain time slice, the movement commands are sent back to the robot actuators and the scene updates.
-You can interact with the scene while the simulation is running (see `Interact with the simulation`_).
+You can interact with the scene while the simulation is running (see :ref:`web-cockpit-interact`).
 - **Pause**: this pauses the simulation on the server.
 The timeout though, is still elapsing.
 - **Exit**: leave the simulation and resume it later, or kill it.
 - **Reset**: this button resets whole or part of the simulation.
 You can reset the robot position, the environment, the brain, the view or the entire simulation.
 In this last case, the timeout is also reset.
 It is the best choice if you want to rerun everything without having to start a new simulation.